Tuesday, January 12, 2010

 2) I REALLY need to get more bread pans, so I don't have to start all over to make another batch.

-Well, here the recipe I use, it is from my absolute favorite cook book, Better Homes and Gardens Cookbook.
-And lucky me, its not found online, so for YOU, I will type it!
+Well, here the recipe I use, it is from my absolute favorite cook book, Better Homes and Gardens Cookbook

 Mixed Grain Bread